When Is the Best Time

 Parking and Trailhead: Aoraki Mount Cook Village

 This is another terrific hike with magnificent views of the valley, village, and Aoraki Mount Cook.
 It is also an excellent spot to watch the sunset.
-Another advantage of this 2 h return hike; if Mount Cook and the surrounding mountains are covered in clouds, or it is raining, this trail has some distance.
+Another advantage of this 2 h - 5 km return hike is that if Mount Cook and the surrounding mountains are covered in clouds or it rains.
+This trail is located in the distance and may be dry.
 You still may have a good view without rain.
-The trail is steep and also equipped with lots of steps like the Sealy Tarns Track, but this trail is just a 300 m climb up.
+The steep route has many steps, like the Sealy Tarns Track, but this trail is just a 300 m climb up.
+Hiking Map by Locus Map App

 - Tasman Glacier Track